Senior Residential Care Worker Children’s home by Chase Recruitment

 Senior Residential Care Worker Children

-Senior Residential Care Worker, up to £30,000 plus an additional £3,000 per annum for sleeps- Supportive work environment, Burton upon Trent
+Senior Residential Care Worker, up to £26,000 plus a further £45 per sleep, Wolverhampton

-Chase Recruitment are working with a well-established residential children's care provider who are looking to recruit a Senior Residential Care Workers.
-Our client is committed to providing the highest level of care for EBD children and they value their team for their work in providing this.
-This is a full time position available based in Burton upon Trent.
+Chase Recruitment are working with a Residential Children's home in Wolverhampton to find a Senior Residential Care Worker to join their team in Wolverhampton.
+Our client strives to provide the best care and support for EBD children by creating a safe and comfortable environment.
+This is a full-time position for a Senior Residential Care Worker with a variety of shift patterns.

 In return our client will offer: